 Students are encouraged to take the “Economics of Social Enterprise” course, which will be offered in the Spring semester.
 Advanced data analysis courses such as econometrics or regression analysis are also recommended.

-The program will be held in Houston during the Summer 2021 Session 2 from June 7 - July 8.
+The program will be held in Houston during the Summer 2023 Session 2 from June 5 to July 7.

-The application deadline is March 26, 2021.
 Please fill out this application.
+The application deadline has been extended to March 31, 2023.
 There will be a competitive selection process.For any questions, please send an email to firstname.lastname@example.org.